GET IN TOUCH

 • Tax lien: A lien is a legal claim against your property or assets for the amount of tax debt owed.
 It does not remove funds immediately, but it can affect your ability to sell or refinance assets.

-• Bank levy: A levy directly targets the money in your bank accounts and freezes or transfers those funds to satisfy the balance due.
+• Bank levy: A levy directly targets funds in your bank accounts and freezes or transfers them to satisfy the balance due.
 Unlike a lien, the impact is immediate.

 How Bank Levies Compare to Other Collection Actions